EmuKit/emukit/about.md

 Some features of Emukit are:

 - *Emukit separates models from decisions*.
-Methods like Bayesian optimization, Bandits, Experimental design (active learning) or Bayesian quadrature can be jointly analyzed as Markov decision processes in some believe space.
-Emukit allows you to build such believe space and use it in several decision scenarios.
+Methods like Bayesian optimization, Bandits, Experimental design (active learning) or Bayesian quadrature can be jointly analyzed as Markov decision processes in some belief space.
+Emukit allows you to build such a belief space and use it in several decision scenarios.

 - *Emukit is agnostic to the underlying modelling framework.* This means you can use any tool of your choice in the Python ecosystem to